byte4RR4Y/rpi5-image-builder/README.md

 # Required Host system:
-  - amd64
-  - Debian (bullseye and bookworm are tested)
+  - Debian/amd64 (bullseye, bookworm, MX 21 and MX23 are tested)

 # What you can build?
 DEBIAN: